The Luckiest Girl in the World

-The Luckiest Girl in the World is a 1936 American comedy film directed Edward Buzzell and written by Herbert Fields and Henry Myers.
+The Luckiest Girl in the World is a 1936 American comedy film directed by Edward Buzzell and written by Herbert Fields and Henry Myers.
 The film stars Jane Wyatt, Louis Hayward, Nat Pendleton, Eugene Pallette, Catherine Doucet and Phillip Reed.
 The film was released on October 1, 1936, by Universal Pictures.

-Synopsis
+Plot

 When the daughter of a millionaire wants to marry a poor man, her father challenges her to live on $150 a month to prove that she can survive.